Electric bikes under $2,000 in Australia

 - Whether you buy your bike in-store or online.

-5 popular electric bikes under $2,000 in Australia
+Popular electric bikes under $2,000 in Australia

 Shopping for an electric bike under $2,000?
-Here are five options you might like to consider.
+Here are three options you might like to consider.
 These were chosen based on a number of factors including battery size, distance range, type of motor and cost.

 Dyson Adventure folding e-bike.
 Featuring 26-inch wheels and a 250W motor, this bike is easy to fold away and offers a range of 50-90km.